z0on/2bRAD_denovo/2bRAD_README.txt

 # set minInd to 75-80% of your total number of bams
 # if you expect very highly differentiated populations with nearly fixed alternative alleles, remove '-hwe_pval 1e-5' form FILTERS
 # -doGeno 8 : genotype likelihood format setting for ngsLD; if you want to run PCA, use -doGeno 32 (but I recommend using ibsMat for all ordination work)
-FILTERS="-uniqueOnly 1 -remove_bads 1 -skipTriallelic 1 -minMapQ 20 -minQ 25 -dosnpstat 1 -doHWE 1 -sb_pval 1e-5 -hetbias_pval 1e-5 -skipTriallelic 1 -minInd 1000 -snp_pval 1e-5 -minMaf 0.05"
+FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 20 -minQ 25 -dosnpstat 1 -doHWE 1 -sb_pval 1e-5 -hetbias_pval 1e-5 -skipTriallelic 1 -minInd 1000 -snp_pval 1e-5 -minMaf 0.05"
 TODO="-doMajorMinor 1 -doMaf 1 -doCounts 1 -makeMatrix 1 -doIBS 1 -doCov 1 -doGeno 8 -doVcf 1 -doPost 1 -doGlf 2"

 # Starting angsd with -P the number of parallel processes.
 Funny but in many cases angsd runs faster on -P 1